RogerMReyes/Reading-Notes/class-04.md

 - Links use `<a>` with a `href` attribute to point towards the URL
 - The content between the tags is what the user clicks on to go to the link
 - Same site links can be linked with just the name of the file
-- `mailto:` attritibute wil open the users email program and insert the email associated with the link
+- `mailto:` attribute wil open the users email program and insert the email associated with the link
 - `target` will open the link in a new window
 - linking to different sections of the same page can be done by assigning an id to the element then linking the id in th `href` starting with a `#` symbol
-- The same can be done to link to a specific part of someone elses page by attahing the `#` and id to the end of the URL
+- The same can be done to link to a specific part of someone elses page by attaching the `#` and id to the end of the URL

 **Directory Structures** - pages can be organized into folders and can be thought of a tree